genetic epidemiology neurodegenerative disease

 Paul Wicks, PhD

 Paul Wicks is a consultant to clinical research and digital therapeutics companies, including Sano Genetics, Ada Health, and Woebot Health.
-Paul spent 10+ years at PatientsLikeMe, starting in R&D and finishing his time at PLM as VP of Innovation.
+Paul spent over a decade at PatientsLikeMe, progressing from R&D into the role of VP of Innovation.

 Group 48095530